jupyter-xeus/xeus-zmq/docs/source/usage.rst

 `xeus-zmq` currently provides a single implementation for the client:

-- ``xclient_zmq`` is the primary client implementaion, it runs two threads, one for sending a "ping" message to the heartbeat each 100ms, one for polling the iopub socket and pushing the received message into a queue, and the main thread waits for messages either popping messages from the queue or polling the shell and the controll sockets for receieved messages.
+- ``xclient_zmq`` is the primary client implementation, it runs two threads, one for sending a "ping" message to the heartbeat every 100ms, and one for polling the iopub socket and pushing the received message into a queue.
+The main thread waits for messages by either popping messages from the queue or polling the shell and the control sockets for received messages.
 To instantiate this implementation, include ``xclient_zmq.hpp`` and call the ``make_xclient_zmq`` function.

 .. _ipc client class: https://github.com/jupyter-xeus/xeus-zmq/blob/main/test/xipc_client.hpp